iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Networking Dynamics Manager

-Furthermore, we employ the technique illustrated in Figure \ref{fig:qidsc_classification} to design an algorithm for emulating customized cross-node delays, as presented in Algorithm \ref{alg:generate_delay_matrix}.
-To simulate cross-node delays more realistically, we incorporate several factors: the base latency \textit{bl} (representing the ideal minimal latency); the maximum additional latency \textit{mal}; the distance factor \textit{df} (accounting for latency due to physical separation); and the congestion factor \textit{cf} (which simulates network uncertainties induced by traffic congestion).
+To address these limitations, we propose a destination-oriented emulation method that classifies packets using filters to distinguish egress packets and directs them based on their IP destinations (see Figure~\ref{fig:qdisc_classification}).
+Additionally, we reserve an extra channel for default packet transmission without injected delays, ensuring that the performance of other services remains unaffected, for example, the packets from/to the control-plane node and outside internet services like Google.
+We implemented this scheme using the traffic control primitives of qdiscs (queuing disciplines) and \texttt{htb} in Linux.
+The packet egress structure in Figure~\ref{fig:enqueueDequeue} shows where the per-destination classes are attached before the delay and bandwidth subclasses in Figures~\ref{fig:qdisc_delay} and~\ref{fig:qdisc_bandwidth}.
+To emulate cross-node delays more realistically, we incorporate several factors: the base latency \textit{bl} (representing the ideal minimal latency); the maximum additional latency \textit{mal}; the distance factor \textit{df} (accounting for latency due to physical separation); and the congestion factor \textit{cf} (which simulates network uncertainties induced by traffic congestion).
 Here, $\Call{RandUni}{0, mal}$ denotes the additional delay generated according to a random uniform distribution between $0$ and $mal$.
-Thus, the emulated communication delay from node \(i\) to node \(j\) in a cluster of \(N\) cloud-edge nodes is given by the following equation:
+Thus, the emulated communication delay from node \(i\) to node \(j\) in a cluster of \(N\) cloud--edge nodes is given by the following equation: